RachitMalik12/KTV-Immunity-War/README.md

 Knight Animation Sliding fix (BZ): Stopping knight's movement animation was tied to releasing the directional movement button.
 Fixed so that it is tied to player's velocity being 0 instead.

 Graphics Assets (JK):

-Reports Folder:

--BehaviourTree Enemy (FC): Added an explanation for the implementation of behaviour tree enemy and the BTNodes for future expansion of these functions.

 Revised Project Proposal: